top of page

 Aetna Inc. & SHINE

-We are collaborating with Sustainability and Health Initiative for NetPositive Enterprise (SHINE) at the Harvard T.H.
+We have collaborated with Sustainability and Health Initiative for NetPositive Enterprise (SHINE) at the Harvard T.H.
 Chan School of Public Health on the development of longitudinal work and well-being surveys to promote flourishing in the workplace with various business partners using our flourishing metrics.
 We also collaborated with SHINE and Aetna Inc. on the development of Aetna’s well-being assessment.

 Executive Networks, Inc.

-We are partnering with Executive Networks, Inc., the leading provider of peer knowledge exchange and business intelligence networks for HR executives in Global 1000 companies, on its Back2Better Research Initiative to gather data on the organizational changes and new strategies at large global companies emanating from the COVID-19 pandemic including information relevant to 1) the COVID pandemic and economy, 2) the organization of the future, 3) the leadership of the future, 4) the work and workplace of the future, and 5) the worker of the future.
-We are collecting data from Global 1000 companies on flourishing assessments from random samples of employees to create a global normative database of these responses.
+We are partnering with Executive Networks, Inc., the leading provider of peer knowledge exchange and business intelligence networks for HR executives in Global 1000 companies, on its Back2Better Research Initiative.
+The initiative examined how large global companies are adapting to major shifts in business, work, and workforce strategy, including the evolving economy, the organization of the future, leadership, workplace design, and the changing needs of workers.
+As part of this effort, we have collected flourishing assessment data from random samples of employees across Global 1000 companies to create a global normative database of responses.

 Barna Group & Gloo